 The scheme envisaged is within the scope of RBI Master Direction No. 07/2015-16 dated 01.01.2016 under Liberalized Remittance Facility for Resident Indians, which permits forex outward remittance upto USD 250,000/ per calendar year for limited purposes.

-Retail forex outward remittance up to a value equivalent of USD 25000 per transaction USD 2,50,000/- per calendar year, offered to our retail customers.
+Retail forex outward remittance up to a value equivalent of USD 40000 per transaction per day, USD 2,50,000/- per calendar year, offered to our retail customers.
 No minimum amount of remittance is stipulated.

 Restriction on initial remittance to overseas beneficiary within 4 days of beneficiary activation is Rs.5,00,000/-.